 You understand the immense value of strong demo materials.
 You’re also aware that these assets are important (if not crucial) to both locking in the sale by showing your prospective customers how your product improves their lives as well as empowering your sales force to speak meaningfully about its capabilities.

 Below are easy-to-implement tricks to craft a well-balanced and highly effective technical product demo.

 Make your demo a "choose-your-own-adventure" experience

-We have found that long, linear software demos with little to no interaction planned in will lead to wandering minds.
+Long, linear software demos with little to no planned interaction lead to wandering (and uninterested) minds.

 Just be prepared to dive in to details if asked to.
-This will lead to a lighter, more involved audience that will be actively engaged in the demo outcome.
+This will lead to a lighter, more involved audience who will be actively engaged in the demo outcome.

 Tech storytelling is what we do.

 3Sharp is an industry leader in product demos.
 We design easy-to-present and easy-to-understand content that’s focused on accelerating sales cycles and turning your technology into your customer’s most valuable assets.
 Let us help you land the sale with relevant and compelling demo materials.
 Learn more.